 - Big Red Button: In the prequel, the Doctor has his finger on one.
 When he takes it off, the ship will explode.

 - "Blind Idiot" Translation: Turns out that "weak" and "strong" are simply poor translations of "male" and "female".
-Or it could be simply stating that females are more capable of flying the ship.
+It could also be simply stating that females are more capable of flying the ship.

 - Batman Can Breathe in Space: In the opening scene, the Doctor seems to have no trouble breathing (and talking) while falling through space towards Earth.
 Its been previously established that Time Lords possess a respiratory bypass that allows them to go long periods without breathing, and likewise are able to survive exposure to hard vacuum much longer.
-Counts as an especially powerful Continuity Nod, since the most significant instant of the Doctor using that bit of Bizarre Alien Biology was on Androzani Minor.
-The entire scene seems to delve in Space Does Not Work That Way with much glee.
+It counts as an especially powerful Continuity Nod, since the most significant instant of the Doctor using that bit of Bizarre Alien Biology was on Androzani Minor.
+The entire scene delves in Space Does Not Work That Way with much glee.